magento/devdocs/src/recommendations/customize.md

 `<your theme>/Magento_ProductRecommendationsLayout/web/template/recommendations.html`

-For more information about how to modify template files in Adobe Commerce, refer to the [template overview]({{ site.gdeurl }}/frontend-dev-guide/templates/template-walkthrough.html).
+For more information about modifying template files, refer to [Template customization]({{ site.gdeurl }}/frontend-dev-guide/templates/template-walkthrough.html) in the Frontend Developer Guide.

-If you do modify the `recommendations.html` file, you must preserve the following tags within the file to ensure Adobe Commerce can successfully collect metrics for the recommendations on your storefront:
+If you modify the `recommendations.html` file, you must preserve the following tags in the file to ensure that Adobe Commerce can collect recommendation metrics from your storefront:

 |Tag|Use|
 |---|---|